 When, in the District's opinion, a discharge exhibits a considerable variation in flow or pollutant concentration or mass, the District may require the user to construct and maintain, at the user's expense, holding or storage tanks or basins of sufficient volume to equalize and uniformly meter the wastewater discharge.
 For those cases in which equalization is required due to variation in wastewater characteristics, such equalization facilities shall be so equipped as to mix thoroughly the wastewater prior to its discharge.
 Equalization facilities shall be equipped with a wastewater flow meter and chart recorder that meets the requirements of Section 5.4.1.
-The recorder chart(s) together with the necessary totalizer readings and dates corresponding to the chart's flow record shall be maintained by the user on site, and made available or submitted for District inspection upon request.
+The recorder chart or a legible copy thereof shall be submitted to the District weekly with the necessary totalizer readings and dates corresponding to the chart's flow record.